 Several variations of decoration of perhaps the most attractive version of the Mariner's Compass are shown below.
 The figure on the left appears to be a young John Bull with an anchor, and on the right is Britannia with a lion and shield.

-The first four plaques are attributed to Newbottle High Pottery, c1845-55.
+The first five plaques are attributed to Newbottle High Pottery, c1845-55.
 The rest are attributed to Moore's, c1860s.